bet0x/shinobu/README.md

 Shinobu 0.4
 ===========

-Shinobu is a minimalistic framework/CMS written in PHP5 and uses MySQLi to store its data.
+Shinobu is a simple framework/CMS written in PHP5 and uses MySQLi to store its data.
 My intention if not to provide a big, feature overloaded system, but a simple system that provides some basic features and is easy to extend (for a PHP developer) and easy to use.

-Note: Shinobu is currently under development and it may happen that some things do not work.
+Shinobu is currently under development and it may happen that some things do not work.
+And one should not use Shinobu in production.

 Download
 --------